 “Why did I think this was a good idea?
 You are so stupid Gwen!
 So freaking stupid!
 You look like a complete idiot,” I whispered to myself.
 “Mom was right, there is no way this would ever be okay.”

-Pushing my head back up, I made my way to the doors again.
+I made my way to the doors.
 I had to get out of here.
 What was I thinking?
 I could never go back to a normal school again.
 There was no way in hell that I would ever forget the incident.
 I needed to get out of here.

 The doors gave way easily and slammed into the wall causing more attention to myself.
 People looked up as I was speed walking to the front doors of the school.
 They gave me dirty looks while some just stared and laughed at me.
 My heart started to race again.

 I started to run down the hall keeping my eyes on the clear exit in front of me when a door swung open.
 My head hit the door first and my body flung backward hitting the ground hard.
 Everything happened so fast that I barely had any time to react.
 From where I was on the ground I didn’t see anyone come in or out of the room.
 People gasped or laughed even harder, but no one offered to pick me up.

 Brushing myself off, I stood and looked through the open door before the door completely closed.
 It was a person with a black jacket who seemed to be in a real hurry.
 The door shut and I started to walk out the main doors of the school.

 It was a bad idea trying to walk home when I didn’t know the way home.
 Actually, I don’t know anything about this town.
 Or was I still in town?